goouthy/misinfo-eng-est/README.md

-# Cross-Lingual Misinformation Detection: Aligning English and Estonian Fake Health News
+# CAPS: A Cross-Lingual Methodology for Detecting Misinformation in Estonian Health News

-## Institution
-University of Tartu
-Faculty of Science and Technology
-Institute of Computer Science

-## Author
-Li Merila
-Data Science, MSc
+This repository contains resources and methodologies from the research paper titled "CAPS: A Cross-Lingual Methodology for Detecting Misinformation in Estonian Health News".

 ## Abstract

-This thesis focuses on identifying fake health news in Estonian news articles by leveraging a pre-labelled dataset in English.
-The primary objective is to develop a reliable system for generating ground truth labels for fake health news in Estonian, contributing to the broader field of fake news detection.
-The proposed approach employs a hybrid two-phase methodology involving semantic similarity measurements, manual annotation, classification, and confidence sampling to create a novel fake health news dataset in Estonian.
+Health misinformation undermines public trust and hampers adherence to health guidelines.
+Automated detection is essential, especially for low-resource languages like Estonian, where dedicated resources are scarce.
+The proposed Cross-lingual Alignment and Confident Prediction Sampling (CAPS) approach leverages English-labeled datasets to create a comprehensive annotated Estonian misinformation dataset efficiently.
+The resulting dataset includes 8,795 annotated news articles, significantly advancing misinformation detection capabilities for the Estonian language.

 ## Repository Structure